realflash/blabel-container/README.md

 ```

 ## Create instance
-Set up your printer according to the instructions at [the blable site](http://apz.fi/blabel/) then
+Set up your printer according to the instructions at [the blabel site](http://apz.fi/blabel/) then

 ```
 xhost local:root